Modus Mortgage

 Refinancing a home loan into one spouse’s name relieves the other of accountability for the loan.
 If the couple’s home has equity, the spouse who wants to keep it could use a cash-out refinance to pay their ex-partner their half.
 In most cases, the spouse asking for the refinance can only use their own income and credit score to qualify.
 However, if they will receive alimony or spousal support, they can utilize that income to qualify for a refinance if the divorce decree indicates that they would receive alimony for at least three years.

-Only the lender has the authority to take one spouse’s name off the mortgage, and refinancing is usually the only method to get a spouse’s name off a mortgage.
-Additionally, the other divorcing spouse could still benefit from the home’s sale and equity if they’re not removed, so it’s critical to have the title changed to reflect ownership post-divorce.
+Besides transferring ownership, it’s critical to have the title changed to reflect ownership post-divorce for the party leaving the home.
 The non-resident spouse’s ability to qualify for another loan to buy their own property may be harmed if they remain on the mortgage.
 A mortgage, unlike a divorce order, is a legally binding contract independent of the divorce, so either spouse is still liable if they’re on the loan.

 Divorce is an emotional and sometimes tumultuous experience, but the worst thing divorcing couples can do is seek financial retribution.
 Taking a pessimistic approach to choosing what to do with a mortgage, or even more severe measures such as not paying bills out of spite, might harm both spouses’ credit and future lending alternatives.
 Closing joint accounts and opening new ones can help you protect your credit score, debt-to-income ratio, and other factors.